The Shakespeare Name

 The famous palaces on the River Thames where Queen Elizabeth and King James used to see such plays, as part of their entertainment, were York Palace, later called Whitehall Palace, Greenwich Palace, Hampton Court Palace and Richmond Palace.

-The "constellation" is Cygnus ('the Swan').
-In this sentence Jonson is confirming that the "Sweet swan of Avon" (the poet) is an immortal-mortal – a mortal who has been raised ("Advanc'd") to immortality as an immortal-mortal, thereby dwelling in the Celestial World wherein the immortal spirits of the Spiritual World (Heaven) are united with the mortal souls of the Natural World (Earth).
+The "constellation" is Cygnus, 'the Swan'.
+In this sentence Jonson is confirming that the "Sweet swan of Avon" (the poet) is an immortal-mortal – a mortal who has been raised ("Advanc'd") to immortality as an immortal-mortal, thereby dwelling in the Celestial World – a realm of existence in which the immortal spirit of the Spiritual World (Heaven) is united with the mortal soul of the Natural World (Earth).
 This, in effect, is the whole purpose of life.